 Importantly, the mySwarthmore "Shadow Grades" page includes the college policy, so it both explains the reason shadow grades are not on your college transcript, and is an official expression of college policy, making it the closest thing available to an official list of your shadow grades.

 Alternately, you could print or forward your shadow grade evaluation emails, which include the narrative evaluations, if you want to share those.

 Swarthmore never releases your GPA or rank in class.
 However, we have a GPA policy web page including a GPA calculator.
 After your first semester and before your second semester grades are available, you can use your shadow grades in the GPA calculator to calculate a GPA.
 You should be prepared to explain that you used the unofficial shadow grades.

 Normally once you have official letter grades (after your first year) including your shadow grades in a GPA calculation is optional.

 Getting credit for first semester and CR/NC courses

-One last thing.
-After you get accepted and decide to go somewhere else my office can write an official letter of certification of your shadow grades, but we do not do that until you actually go.
-Please know we will provide an official certification letter to help you get credit for those first semester courses.
-But do not request that until you are admitted.
+After you get accepted and decide to go somewhere else my office can help you credit for your CR graded work -- but we do not do that until you actually go.
+We can provide an official certification letter explaining the letter grades you earned, or, if the other school requires it, we can uncover the letter grades on your Swarthmore transcript to help you get credit for those first semester courses.
+But do not request this until you transfer out.
+As a clarification, we can only share letter grades we have on file, and only if you request us to share them.
+For more information about this, see the CR NC policy.

 Tell us when you know for sure!

-And if you have any questions about any of this, please ask Martin Warner, the Swarthmore registrar.
+And if you have any questions about any of this, please contact email@example.com